 Since 2008 he has worked with choreographers and dance companies as Christos Papadopoulos, Margarita Trikka, Artemis Lampiri, Sinequanon, Default, Robyn Schulkowsky, 50 Collective and Lia Tsolaki.

 As a danser he was chosen by David Zambano to be part of his 50 days project in Costa Rica with 50 dancers from all over the world and continents.
 He has danced extensively participating in many productions for the most significant institutions in Greece as the National Theatre, Athens and Epidaurus Festival, Onassis Cultural Centre, Megaron-Athens Concert Hall and other.
-The last two years he has been touring extensively in Europe with Papadopoulos' "ION".
+Since 2018 he has been touring extensively in Europe with Papadopoulos' "ION".

 As a video artist he has produced short dance films and promotional material for theatre and dance companies.
 His film "Silent mourning" was screened in festivals in Athens, Stockholm, Thessaloniki, Japan and Brazil.